newday0609/API-Design/guidelines/Documentation.md

 In order to publish your documentation, you'll need to open a pull request.
 You need to add your content to a subdirectory of the `apiContent` directory.

 1. Fork and clone the repository.
+2. Create a branch with your API product name.
-2. Create a directory under `apiContent` for your `API`.
+3. Create a directory under `apiContent` for your `API`.
-3. Add your `index.md` documentation file.
+4. Add your `index.md` documentation file.
-4. Add your `openapi.json` file.
+5. Add your `openapi.json` file.
-5. Open a pull request adding **Deb Dutta Das** and **David Whitney** as reviewers.
+6. Open a pull request adding **Deb Dutta Das** and **David Whitney** as reviewers.
-6. Content will be revised and merged through discussion on the PR.
+    Content will be revised and merged through discussion on the PR.